rafrafraf1/hello_world/README.md

 The main idea behind this project is to provide a fun and challenging twist on the standard `print` function, inspired by a meme.
 While it serves no practical purpose, it can be a source of entertainment and a learning exercise for those who enjoy exploring unconventional coding techniques.

+I tasked myself with making this project in just one line too, making this the first and only reverse print one-liner (that I am aware of).

 ## Code Explanation

 The script overrides Python's default exception handling to achieve the desired functionality.
 Here's a brief breakdown of how it works: